Unique Health & Wellness

 Medically if your TSH is above 5 your Dr may suggest going onto thyroid medication like Thyroxin.

-That’s great news because after 2 years on Thyroxin your TSH may be ok but symptoms usually return.
+However Natural medicine does have answers, even if your TSH is 5 or above.
+That's great news because after 2 years on Thyroxin your TSH may be ok but symptoms usually return.

+Also a large number of people have subclinical hypothyroidism.
+This condition occurs in 3% to 8% of the general population.
 It is more common in women than men, and its prevalence increases with age.

 Do you suffer from . . .